TosbackCgusBridge-Bot/CGUs-versions/Earthlink/unknown.md

 California residents are entitled to the following information:

-The Service is provided by EarthLink, LLC, 1170 Peachtree Street, Suite 900, Atlanta, Georgia 30309.
+The Service is provided by EarthLink, LLC, 1439 Peachtree Street NE, Atlanta, Georgia 30309.

 Charges may vary depending on the type of Service.